-In enacted, A.9232/S.8485 will result in an extraordinary increase in medical malpractice premiums.
-According to an analysis conducted by Milliman, an independent actuarial firm, the bill first passed by the Legislature in 2022 would result in an increase in premiums of more than 45 percent.
-In her veto message on that bill, Governor Hochul specifically referenced how this unfunded mandate cannot be reasonably absorbed by healthcare providers.
-Although the bill was modestly amended last year, it did not mitigate the financial burden on policyholders to any significant extent, resulting in a second veto.
-A. 9232/S.8485 is identical to that bill.
+If enacted, A.6063/S.4423 will result in an extraordinary increase in medical malpractice premiums.
+According to an analysis conducted by Milliman, an independent actuarial firm, the bill first passed by the Legislature in 2022 would have resulted in an increase in premiums of more than 45 percent.
+In her first veto message on that bill, Governor Hochul specifically referenced how this unfunded mandate could not reasonably have been absorbed by healthcare providers.
+Although the bill was modestly amended in 2023, it did not mitigate the financial burden on policyholders to any significant extent, resulting in a second veto.
+A.6063 and S.4423 each continue to fail to address these very serious concerns.

-The legislation purports to address inequities in the medical liability system, but it will harm the very individuals that it aims to help.
+Furthermore, the legislation purports to address inequities in the medical liability system, but it will harm the very individuals that it aims to help.
 Safety net institutions that serve distressed communities are already financially fragile.
 They simply cannot bear the extraordinary cost of this legislation.
 Inevitably, access to care will be impacted.

-The Suburban Hospital Alliance joins other provider associations, municipal governments and business leaders in urging the Legislature to defer action until an independent entity can fully assess the impact of the amended bill.
+The Suburban Hospital Alliance urges the Legislature to defer action until an independent entity can fully assess the impact of the amended bill.